hfndb/cookware-headless-ice/docs/configuration.md

 Entries:
 + *backupInterval*: Interval for automatic backups of recently changed source code to backups directory.
 Unit: min.
 If set to 0, the auto-backup functionality is ignored.
 + "beautify": Array with kinds of code to beautify on the fly, when file change is detected.
 Possible values: saas, src
++ *cookies*: Not used in this project (yet?)
 + *firstUpdateSources*: Before running the server, first update sources and sass.
-+ *logStatic*: Log static files; css, js and pictures.
-If set to false, only html, markdown, epub and pdf requests will be logged.
 + *port*: The HTTP port number of your website.
 Example: If set to 8000, this website can be opened with http://localhost:8000/
++ *static / log*: Log static files; css, js and pictures.
+If set to false, only html, markdown, epub and pdf requests will be logged.
-+ *staticUrl*: Directory for static files; css, js and pictures.
++ *static / url*: Directory for static files; css, js and pictures.
 + *watchTimeout*: A timeout for filewatching using fs.watch().
 Unit: ms. If you observe multiple changes in the console output, while you changed a file only once, then you could increase this timeout a bit.